Becheler/Becheler.github.io/pages/quetzal.md

 You will probably not find everything that you need.

 But you will surely spare time by **not re-inventing the wheel**.

-# Why a library and not a program ?

 ## Programs are not always the right level of configurability